facjure/public-domain-poetry/README.md

 # Restore Poems Together

 Thousands of poems in the public domain are buried in school libraries, archaic websites, journals gone out of print.
-Some companies fool us by building apps, websites&emdash;we don't need them.
-We need a free, unified access to poetry as an open library.
+We don't have a free, unified access.
+An open library.

 Let's build one.